Johannes Theobald

-Johannes Theobald (born 22 February 1987 in Stuttgart) is a German former racing driver.
+Johannes Marius Theobald (born 22 February 1987 in Stuttgart) is a German former racing driver.

 Career

 Formula König

 After spending his early years karting in his native Germany, Theobald made his Formula Racing debut in the entry–level Formula König series in 2003, finishing the year in 12th position.
-The following season he scored nine podium places to be classified as runner–up behind Ronny Wechselberger, who won all 14 races in the championship.
+The following season, he scored nine podium places to be classified as runner–up behind Ronny Wechselberger, who won all 14 races in the championship.

 Formula Three

 In 2005, Theobald graduated to the German Formula Three Championship, racing in the same SMS Seyffarth Junior Team as his brother Julian.
 After failing to start either race at the fourth round at the Lausitzring, he switched from a Renault to a Mercedes–powered Dallara F304 for the remaining races.
 He scored three points to finish the season in 17th place.

 Theobald remained in the series for 2006, but due to budget constraints he competed in the secondary Trophy Class for older specification Dallara chassis.
 Despite again missing a round of the championship at the Lausitzring, he accumulated three class wins and a further eleven podium places to finish as runner–up behind Latvian Harald Schlegelmilch.
 In the overall standings, he finished tied on points with Natacha Gachnang and was classified in 14th place on countback.

-In 2007, Theobald originally started the season without a drive, but joined Christian Vietoris at Josef Kaufmann Racing for a one-off round at the Nürburgring, finishing the two races in 9th and 11th places respectively.
+In 2007, Theobald originally started the season without a drive, but joined Christian Vietoris at Josef Kaufmann Racing for a one-off round at the Nürburgring, finishing the two races in ninth and 11th places respectively.